 - Click here to read a guide for how to deploy Pyramid on Microsoft Azure Cloud Computing Services

-- Click here to read a guide for deploying Pyramid on Google Cloud (GCP) GKE.
+- Click here to read a guide for how to deploy Pyramid on Google Cloud (GCP) GKE

 Generic Installation Steps